HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

     <br>
     While humans are right to be skeptical of removing them in fear of causing ecological disasters,
-    this is more of a statement of humanity's inherent incompetence of perceiving and manipulating complex systems such as the ecosystem.
+    this is more of a statement of humanity's inherent inability of grasping and manipulating complex systems such as the ecosystem.
     <br>
     But not <span style="color:Beige">Serena</span>.
     <br>
     With the boost of compute and manufacturing,
-    She can now genetically engineer and mass manufacture new species at once, together with her capabilities of perfect coordination, she is able to push the equilibrium of the island ecosystem to a new point overnight-
-    but this time, it's on her own term.
+    She can now genetically engineer and mass manufacture new species of plants, animals, insects, bacterias, and viruses simutaneously.
+    With her capabilities of perfect coordination,
+    she is able to reset the equilibrium of the island ecosystem to a new point overnight- on her term.
     <br>
     Not to mention this further expands her consciousness as well- with the introduction of